LaurenceWroe/Geospatial-modelling-radiotherapy-access/README.md

 - Once probability maps are good to go, add option to GUI which allows a checkbox of all maps made --> look at run_country_analysis.py file
 - Add relevant maps and comments to presentation slides (Archie and Sophia)
 - we need GUI to produce just population density maps!
 DONE (saves maps to a_population_density)
+- cancer_type_maps are not saving in seperate files fro different countries --> will fix this now! (sophia)